 Digital transformation (DX) has been on everyone’s lips for the past couple of years, but now with the COVID-19 pandemic, we’re seeing that the necessity of DX has been greatly accelerated, as many businesses attempt to cope with the demands of a remote workforce and customers.
-Digital transformation (DX), of course, can mean many different things, but whatever type of DX you’re talking about, connectivity is at its core, and those businesses proving extraordinarily flexible seem to be fueled by software-defined networking (SD-WAN) playing the unsung hero in the background.
+Digital transformation (DX), of course, can mean many different things, but whatever type of DX you’re talking about, connectivity is at its core, and those businesses proving extraordinarily flexible seem to be fueled by managed SD-WAN services playing the unsung hero in the background.

 Doing any type of business in this current climate requires higher bandwidth, faster speeds, and more secure connections as demand is growing at an exponential rate that is far exceeding the capabilities of many companies.
 The COVID-19 pandemic underscores how important this is as the crisis has forced companies to test the limits of mobility and flexible bandwidth while maintaining secure connections.